-Although only about 7,000 people actually live on the island, visitors from the mainland hop over on ferries that leave regularly from Naples and Sorrento.
-Ferries dock at the Marina Grande, and passengers then head inland via funicular or bus.
-The island’s two main towns, Capri and Anacapri, can get crowded, but it’s always possible to break away from the bustle by heading away from the main resorts, where the islands jagged coast and rolling green interior provide the perfect place for strolling and exploring.
+Although only about 7,000 people live on the island, visitors from the mainland hop over on ferries that regularly leave from Naples and Sorrento.
+Boats dock at the Marina Grande, and passengers then head inland via funicular or bus.
+The island’s two main towns, Capri and Anacapri, can get crowded.
+Still, it’s always possible to break away from the bustle by heading away from the main resorts, where the islands jagged coast and rolling green interior provide the perfect place for strolling and exploring.

-Capri’s biggest attraction is, beyond doubt, the beautiful ‘Grotta Azzurra’ or Blue Grotto, a sapphire sea cave that for all its hype is still a majestic work of nature.
+Capri’s biggest attraction is, beyond doubt, the beautiful ‘Grotta Azzurra’ or Blue Grotto, a sapphire sea cave that, for all its hype, is still a majestic work of nature.
 Yet this isn’t the island’s only cave.
-Other grottos score the coastline; some of them were used by the Romans as sanctuaries or meeting places.
-Hiking along the coast and to these grottas is an excellent way to spend a cool morning.
+Other grottos score the coastline; the Romans used some of them as sanctuaries or meeting places.
+Hiking along the coast and to these grottos is an excellent way to spend a morning.

 Gastronomy & Wine

 Anything ending in ‘caprese’ is likely to have originated here.
-Ravioli alla caprese, a simple ravioli made with basil, tomatoes and mozzarella, is excellent, as is insalata caprese, made with the same ingredients.
-Both are refreshing summer dishes that are usually served when tomatoes are at their peak and fresh basil is available.
+Ravioli Alla Caprese, a simple ravioli made with basil, tomatoes, and mozzarella, is excellent, as is Insalata Caprese, made with the same ingredients.
+Both are refreshing summer dishes that are usually served when tomatoes are at their peak, and fresh basil is available.
 For dessert, try Torta Caprese, a chocolate and almond cake.
-Follow up the meal with Limoncello, a wonderful lemon liquor made locally.
+Follow up the meal with Limoncello, an excellent lemon liquor made locally.

-Stretching 60 metres into the Earth, Italy’s most famous cave is accessible only by boat.
-A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited sight.
+Stretching 60 meters into the Earth, Italy’s most famous cave is accessible only by boat.
+A sea cave with cobalt-blue waters due to sunlight that enters via an underwater opening, this is Capri’s most-visited site.

 Tiberius’ sprawling Villa Jovis, one of the best-preserved Roman villas in Italy, was built in the first century AD.
 Conceived as a fortress, it covers 7,000 square meters.
 The ruins allow you to imagine the splendor that must have once shown here.